Skip to main content

 Prior to joining Indiana Electric Cooperatives, Holly spent nearly eight years at Wabash Valley Power Association in the marketing department of the Indianapolis-based generation and transmission cooperative.
 She began her career with Indiana Electric Cooperatives in 2006.
 In 2010, Holly earned her Certified Cooperative Communicator (CCC) designation from the National Rural Electric Cooperative Association.

-Holly earned her master’s degree in public relations in 1999 from Ball State University in Muncie, Indiana, where she also received her bachelor's degree in public relations in 191.
+Holly earned her master’s degree in public relations in 1999 from Ball State University in Muncie, Indiana, where she also received her bachelor's degree in public relations.
 Keeping involved in the profession, Holly is a member of the Public Relations Society of America Hoosier Chapter where she recently served on its board as director of communications.

 Holly has been a member of WINUP and the Indiana Chapter since 2010 where she has been involved on both the international and local level.
 She has served as international secretary, chair of the POWER Award Committee, as a member of the Awards Committee and as chair of the Social Media/Website Committee.
 In 2013, she received the prestigious POWER Award.
 She has also served the Indiana Chapter as chapter chair and secretary and was involved in helping to plan the 2011 WiNUP Conference in Indianapolis.